 We believe that lemurs can be saved from extinction if we all work together.

-The Lemur Conservation Network (LCN) unites and supports over 60 conservation organizations and connects them with people around the world.
-We create spaces for inspiration, education, empowerment, and collaboration for the lemur conservation community, Malagasy people, and lemur fans.
+The Lemur Conservation Network (LCN) unites over 50 conservation organizations and connects them with people around the world.
+We support this network through communications, education, fundraising, and small grants.
 Members of our network all work closely with local communities in Madagascar.
 We are all in this together!

 Learn about Lemurs